MERA-Evaluation/MERA_CODE/datasets/realcode/README.md

 ### Dataset creation

-The benchmark is built from 154 public Python GitHub repositories created in 2024.
-For each sample, a function is extracted along with its surrounding code (`left_context`, `right_context`) and evaluated based on whether the generated body passes original unit tests.
+The benchmark is built from 95 public Python GitHub repositories created in 2024.
+There are 802 tasks in total: for each sample, a function is extracted along with its surrounding code (`left_context`) and evaluated based on whether the generated body passes original unit tests.
 All examples come from real repositories and are reproducibly executable.

 ## Evaluation